Ramon96/frontend-data/README.md

 You want to clone this project to a local folder using the following code.
 `https://github.com/Ramon96/frontend-data.git`

+**Build**
+This project makes use of the bundler called Parcel.
+Parcel compiles the code in one unreadable code that is minified and is supported by all browsers.
+In short it makes our life easier.

+When Developing make use of the command
+`npm run dev`
+This will set you up with a live server

+for building you could run
+`npm run build`
+but this is not needed since netlify does this for us.

 # .gitignore
 This project uses node_modules other people don't need that and for that reason it is added to the git ignore.
 I don't need the build folder since im using netlify to build.
 ```